Content audit: Value

 A content audit is "the only way to fully understand the structure and quality of the content" on a website.
-It can help: develop a content strategy; manage content quality; prepare content for a migration or for development of a new site IA or design; evaluate content against business goals, editorial style guidelines, and templates; establish a common language among team members; evaluate content for removal or revision; and pinpoint gaps in content.
+It can help: develop a content strategy; manage content quality; prepare content for a migration or for the development of a new site IA or design; evaluate content against business goals, editorial style guidelines, and templates; establish a common language among team members; evaluate content for removal or revision; and pinpoint gaps in content.

 Methods

-Because a content audit is a qualitative analysis, methods used will vary from auditor to auditor, by type of audit being performed, and available tools.
+Because a content audit is a qualitative analysis, methods used will vary from auditor to auditor, by type of audit being performed, and by available tools.
 While some tools have been developed to help in the content auditing process, human oversight and interaction is essential.
 A content inventory sheet is used for tracking purposes and typically includes categories for links, format, keywords, content owners, and more.

 Methods used to perform a content audit include content ROT (redundant, outdated, trivial) analysis, social media analysis, SEO analysis, competitive analysis, content analysis heuristics (including information scent, differentiation, completeness, consistency, and currency), heat map analysis, among many others.